Donating to Goodwill is free and easy. Bring your items to any of our convenient locations during regular business hours.

 - Children’s jewelry

 Consult with your area Goodwill store if you have questions about a potential donation.
-Many communities also offer alternative recycling resources for many of the items we cannot accept.
+Many communities also offer alternative recycling resources for many of the items we cannot accept like the Solid Waste Agency.
 Many local landfills have recycling programs for household hazardous waste.
 Police departments can provide information on safe disposal of weapons and ammunition.
 Habitat for Humanity re-sale stores may accept your building materials and plumbing fixtures.